 1. Geography and diversity of places to go

-Spain is located in a privileged place of the world.
+Spain is located in a privileged place in the world.
 It’s a country where you can find amazing islands, beautiful beaches, mountains to climb, cities of all kind to explore, and something for every traveler!
 Want to ski or snowboard?
 In Spain, you can!
 Scuba diving, surfing or hiking?
 Yes, you guessed it right… Spain has it.

 With more than 5,000 km of coastline, you’ll find the most beautiful beaches here.
 You can also visit the mountains in the Pyrenees, the Sierra Nevada and the Mount Teide volcano on Tenerife.
 And if you’re looking for a desert in Europe, Spain has it!
 Visit Cabo de Gata in Almería.

 And if you’re more of a city person, Spain will marvel you.
 If you’re looking for a trendy, full of interesting architecture city, go to Barcelona.
-For a city with extensive religious tradition, go to Santiago de Compostela.
+For a city with an extensive religious tradition, go to Santiago de Compostela.
 And don’t miss the beautiful streets and parks in Madrid.

 Spain is a plurinational state.
 This means that there are different territorial and ethnolinguistic identities across the country.
 There are 17 autonomous communities that have their own local identity, Basques, Galicians, Catalans, Andalusians, and Valencias being the most well known.
 These identities make Spain a really interesting place to explore.
 You can go to Madrid and then to Barcelona and you’ll feel like visiting different countries.